Ashley Mallett: Tour of India

 In Australia's 1969–70 tour to India, Mallett took 28 wickets and was an instrumental component of Australia's last Test series victory there for 35 years.

 During a stopover in Ceylon, he took 4/63 in a drawn match against Sri Lanka, but did not have immediate success after arriving in India.
 In the drawn warm-up match against West Zone, he took only 1/85.
 In the First Test in Bombay, he took 0/43 in the first innings, before removing wicket-keeper Farokh Engineer and tail-ender Erapalli Prasanna and ending with 2/22 in the second innings as Australia won by eight wickets.
 Mallett then hit form, taking 3/42 and 7/38 to orchestrate an innings win over Central Zone.
 In the Second Test in Kanpur, Mallett bowled 87.5 overs, 43 of them maidens in an attritional drawn match.
 He took 3/58 in the first innings and 1/62 in the second innings, removing the top-scorer Gundappa Viswanath for 137.

 On a dry, crumbling, turning pitch at the Feroz Shah Kotla in Delhi, the hosts levelled the series.
 After Australia had made 296, Mallett took 6/64 to secure a 73-run lead.

-However, Australia were then bowled out for only 107 and the home team made 3/181 to win the match.
+However, Australia was then bowled out for only 107 and the home team made 3/181 to win the match.
 Mallett took 2/60 and bowled 61.3 overs for the match.

 Ahead of the next Test, Mallett took 5/37 and 1/37 as Lawry's men defeated East Zone by 96 runs.

 Immediately after the tour of India, the Australians headed to South Africa for four more Tests.
 Mallett took a total of 10/263 in two warm-up matches and retained his place in the Test team.

 The hosts batted first in the First Test at Newlands in Cape Town on a hard pitch not conducive to spin bowling, and made 382, but Mallett still managed to take 5/126, the leading bowling figures for the innings.
 In the second innings, he took 1/79 and Australia lost by 170 runs.

 Despite this performance, Mallett was immediately dropped for the remaining three Tests.
 He took 4/110 and 4/89 in the next tour match against Border, but was ignored for the Third and Fourth Tests.
 In the meantime, Australia lost the last three Tests by an innings and 129 runs, 307 runs and 323 runs respectively, the heaviest series defeat in Australian Test history.
 Mallett ended the tour with 33 wickets at 33.09 and 61 runs at 12.20.